nodejs/node/doc/api/net.md

 added: v0.9.6
 -->

-The string representation of the local IP address the remote client is connecting on.
-For example, if you are listening on `'0.0.0.0'` and the client connects on `'192.168.1.1'`, the value would be `'192.168.1.1'`.
+Provides the string representation of the local IP address the remote peer is connecting on.
+For example, if the `net.Socket` is listening on `'0.0.0.0'` and the peer connects on `'192.168.1.1'`, the value would be `'192.168.1.1'`.

 ### socket.localPort
 <!-- YAML
 added: v0.9.6
 -->

-The numeric representation of the local port.
+Provides the numeric representation of the local port.
 For example, `80` or `21`.

 ### socket.pause()

-Pauses the reading of data.
+The `socket.pause()` method pauses the reading of data.
 That is, [`'data'`][] events will not be emitted.
-Useful to throttle back an upload.
+See the [Readable][] documentation for more information.

 ### socket.ref()
 <!-- YAML
 added: v0.9.1
 -->

-Opposite of `unref`, calling `ref` on a previously `unref`d socket will *not* let the program exit if it's the only socket left (the default behavior).
-If the socket is `ref`d calling `ref` again will have no effect.
+Calling the `socket.ref()` method will cause the Node.js event loop to continue so long as the `socket` is not closed.
+Multiple calls to `socket.ref()` will have no effect.

-Returns `socket`.
+Returns a reference to `socket`.

 ### socket.remoteAddress
 <!-- YAML
 added: v0.5.10
 -->

-The string representation of the remote IP address.
+Provides the string representation of the remote IP address.
 For example, `'74.125.127.100'` or `'2001:4860:a005::68'`.
 Value may be `undefined` if the socket is destroyed (for example, if the client disconnected).